 R150 enables MSF can vaccinate 50 children against measles.
 Measles remains one of the leading causes of death for young children worldwide.

 R400 provides special, highly nutritious food to help one severely malnourished child recover within four weeks.
 Packed with vitamins, minerals, fat and proteins, Ready-to-use-therapeutic food (RUTF) can cure children suffering from uncomplicated malnutrition.

 R600 provides an MSF midwife with tools such as simple delivery kits to stop labour complications from becoming life-threatening.
 MSF helps 200,000 mothers deliver their babies safely every year.

-R9000 can provide an emergency kit stocked with medicines and basic medical supplies.
+R900 can provide an emergency kit stocked with medicines and basic medical supplies.
 With these kits, teams provide on-the-spot medical care to patients in the field before they can be transferred to a medical facility.
-Fieldworkers can easily carry these compact kits while traveling on foot or by motorbike to remote areas.
+Fieldworkers can easily carry these compact kits while travelling on foot or by motorbike to remote areas.